PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 </annotation>
 ```

+In this format, we expect all images to be placed under JPEGImages folder and annotations under Annotations folder.
+However, we will treat all xml files under Dataset Path as annotations and match this annotation with image file at /Dataset Path/folder/filename.
+The folder and filename values are parsed from VOC annotation xml.
+If folder is not present in xml, the default value will be JPEGImages.
+Empty folder means Dataset Path.

 ### COCO

 COCO keeps all information of a dataset in a single file.
 We list part of COCO specifications below, please visit the [coco website](https://cocodataset.org/#format-data) for more details.
 Note in all COCO formats, xx_list.txt isn't supported.
 Example dataset: [Plane Detection]()